redhat-openstack/openstack-puppet-modules/README.md

 If set to true then a repository will be setup so that packages can be downloaded from DataStax community.
-Default 'false'
+Default value 'false'

 ##### `native_transport_port`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '9042'
+Default value '9042'

 ##### `num_tokens`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '256'
+Default value '256'

 ##### `package_ensure`
 The status of the package specified in **package_name**.
 Can be *present*, *latest* or a specific version number.
-Default 'present'
+Default value 'present'

 ##### `package_name`
 The name of the Cassandra package.
 Must be available from a repository.
-Default 'dsc22'
+Default value 'dsc22'

 ##### `partitioner`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default 'org.apache.cassandra.dht.Murmur3Partitioner'
+Default value 'org.apache.cassandra.dht.Murmur3Partitioner'

 ##### `prefer_local`
 Sets the value for prefer_local in *config_path*/*snitch_properties_file* see